 Some companies attribute a certain amount of rent to the space that a particular employee is using in the office.
 This is termed office space rent.

-For instance, if the firm spends INR 1,00,000 on rent each month, and there are 20 cubicles in the office, the office space rent on each employee turns out to be INR 5,000.
+For instance, if the firm spends INR 1,00,000 on rent each month, and there are 20 cubicles in the office, the office space rent for each employee turns out to be INR 5,000.

 Many firms offer to find and pay for the residence an employee might take, especially if they are relocating for the job.
 This is called Company Leased Accommodation, and the rent for that place is paid for by the firm.